 Priscilla: The most challenging part of training was balancing my time.

-I went to school full-time, worked part-time, had homework to complete every night, plus take care of my 2 young children (6 and 3 years old).
+I went to school full time, worked part time, and had homework to complete every night, plus I was taking care of my two young children (six and three years old).

 My motivation was to get a good job and provide for my family.